 May 10, 1801 - Tripoli declares war against the United States.
 The United States had refused to pay additional tribute to commerce raiding corsairs from Arabia.

 It was a war against pirates.
 It was a war against Tripoli.
 It was a war against Barbary pirates in the Mediterranean Sea.
 It was the first war of the United States against an African nation.
-To think of the United States in the years between the American Revolution and the War of 1812, we tend to forget that relationships with other nations, or subsets within nations, were ongoing beyond the tensions with Great Britain.
+To think of the United States in the years between the end of the American Revolution and the beginning of the War of 1812, we tend to forget that relationships with other nations, or subsets within nations, were ongoing beyond the tensions with Great Britain.
 There had been government sanctioned piracy in the sea for three centuries by the nations of Tripoli, Tunis, Algiers, and Morocco.

 Captives were often made into slaves, if a reward for their release was not given.
 Individual treaties were signed with Tunis, Algiers, and Morroco.
-In 1797, the United States made a treaty with Tripoli and their leader, Joseph Karamali.
-It read ...

-Annals of Congress, 5th CongressBut there was a problem.
+In 1797, the United States made a treaty with Tripoli and their leader, Joseph Karamanli.
+But there was a problem.
 Karamanli, the bashar of Tripoli, now the nation of Libya, didn't like it, primarily because it did not include a yearly stipend.
 So on May 10, 1801, he chopped down the American flagpole outside his castle, annulled it, and declared war.

-used in the fight; Argus, Chesapeake, Constellation, Constitution, Enterprise, Intrepid, Philadelphia and Syren.
-The U.S. would win the war by June 10, 1805 and another treaty was signed.
+used in the fight; USS Argus, USS Chesapeake, USS Constellation, USS Constitution, USS Enterprise, USS Intrepid, USS Philadelphia, USS Vixen, USS President, USS Congress, USS Essex, USS John Adams, USS Nautilus, USS Scourge, USS Syren, and USS Hornet.
+The U.S. would win the war by June 10, 1805 after the turning point of the war, the Battle of Derna, was won, and another treaty was signed.
 But that would not last either.
 Two years later the practice of piracy began again; another war, the Second Barbary War, would begin in 1815 after the War of 1812.